managedcoder/ACSAgentHub/README.md

 add human handoff experiences to your bot.
 Super simple to use, just add a Send Handoff Activity to your dialog and the ACSConnector takes care of the rest.
 Escalations will be sent to a ready-made agent hub that you clone from GitHub which allows multiple agents to handle multiple simultaneous conversations with bot users.
-Because it’s built purely from Azure Services, you can have an agent escalation capability up and working in 15 minutes or so.
+Because it’s built purely from Azure Services, you can have an agent escalation capability up and working in 10 minutes or so.
+Take a look at this short [ACS Agent Hub overview video](https://aka.ms/acshub-overview) and if that sounds interesting then check out this [getting started video](https://aka.ms/acshub-start) to see how easy it is to get this solution up and rnning.
+You can see a deeper dive [multi-agent demonstation video](https://youtu.be/zSs0WCvfEiA) to get a sense of full capability of this solution.

 ### <a name="Prerequisites"></a>Prerequisites